AnXh3L0/infuse/content/learning-path/1/module-1.en.md

 ⚠️ While considering or conducting an investigation, ensure you balance harm reduction needs and support any targets to implement timely harm reduction actions, such as those listed at [Recover from possible account compromise (securityinabox.org)](https://securityinabox.org/en/communication/account-compromise/).

+## Skill Check

+Spend some time on the phishing quiz by [Shira](https://shira.app/) until you feel like you can comfortably pass the tests and accurately recognize phishing on several app categories.

 ## Learning Resources

 {{% resource title="Shira by Horizontal" languages="English, Spanish, Mandarin" cost="Free" description="An online quiz with sample emails, where the user must decide whether they are malicious" url="https://shira.app" %}}